8qlw/Discord-Web-Stereo-Transmittion/README.md

 });
 ```

 A minimal loader that downloads and executes the latest version of the userscript from a remote source.
-The URL is XOR-encoded to avoid exposing the raw link directly and to discourage simple copy-pasting or casual modification.
+The URL is encrypted to avoid exposing the raw link directly to skidders.

 ## Explanation on how it works